A derived construction of eigenvarieties: Introduction

 \subsection{Acknowledgments}

 I would like to thank my advisor Richard Taylor for suggesting me to think about functoriality of eigenvarieties and checking my arguments with numerous discussions.
-I would also like to thank Matthew Emerton and Hao Lee for helpful discussions.
+I would also like to thank Matthew Emerton and Hao Lee for helpful discussions, as well as the anonymous referee for detailed corrections and expository suggestions.